-'laid out, face incurious

-eyes yet unshut,

-between glass curio bureaus

-under a naked cobweb bulb

-next to a yellow lion window'.
+'laid out, face incurious eyes yet unshut, between glass curio bureaus under a naked cobweb bulb next to a yellow lion window'.

 And that time his little aunt, with expressionless face, was looking for something, where the poet, a child then, was looking for a green ball.
 But after some years his mother told him that when all the kith and kin were working in the kitchen at the time of the death of the great aunt, the little aunt, with her two daughters 'alternately picked their mother's body clean, - unknown each to the other'.
-They picked the toe rings from her wedding' and all except the gold in her teeth and silver of strings, for they did not know of it, before her body was cold. the end, says the poet, the changed expressions from her little aunt's face can be repeated only by the history.
-The lack of affection in little aunt for her sister and daughters for their mother is caused by alienation. root cause is further explained by Laxmi Raghunandan, "Lack of affection between children and parents is primarily responsible for the feeling of alienation for the first attachment that the child forms is to its mother.
-When the bond is served in the process of growing up, the adult will have little feeling for parents and can therefore, lay claim to all her parents' property without compunction even before the body is cremated".
+They picked the toe rings from her wedding'

+'of diamond ear-rings, bangles, anklets, the pin in her hair, and all except the gold in her teeth and silver of strings, for they did not know of it, before her body was cold.
+In the end, says the poet, the changed expressions from her little aunt's face can be repeated only by the history.
+The lack of affection in little aunt for her sister and in daughters for their mother is caused by alienation.
+This root cause is further explained by Laxmi Raghunandan, "Lack of affection between children and parents is primarily responsible for the feeling of alienation for the first attachment that the child forms is to its mother.
+When the bond is served in the process of growing up, the adult will have little feeling for parents and can therefore, lay claim to all her parents' property without compunction even 60 before the body is cremated".
 According to Emmanuel Narendra Lall, "In this poem Ramanujan combines the serious and the trivial and describes scenes that only the insider can have knowledge of.
 He draws on an Indian experience but treats it with an objectivity and detachment which is Western".